My awards for the best sites to give you the best way to learn French online for free!

 Kristin Espinasse is an American woman from Phoenix who moved to Provence in France to live with her husband.
 She set up the French Word-A-Day (actually thrice a week) blog to share stories of her struggles and life in France, a lot of the time through her relationships, including her two sons.
 Her blog has become so popular that she has published books based on her posts.
 They’re well written and mix enough educative words on French within the stories themselves.

 Muriel Lauvige is an author of a French learning book for beginners called “This is Not a Normal French Book” and she promotes it via an excellent blog that is separated into 5 categories “Culture, Listening, Reading, Speaking and Writing”.
 These categories are shown in the side bar and the articles are all well written, including generously talking about other books that help you learn French too.

-French Together is a great blog that has reviews of lots of different French methods, tips to learn French, articles about France as well as a few simple exercises to get you going.
+French Together is a great blog that has reviews of lots of different French methods, tips to learn French, French classes online, articles about France as well as a few simple exercises to get you going.